 - Loan Forgiveness: There are programs that will forgive all or some of your federal student loan debt depending on your career path.
-For more information on Public Service Loan Forgiveness or other loan forgiveness programs, visit the Federal Student Aid Office.
+For more information on Public Service Loan Forgiveness or other loan forgiveness programs, visit the Federal Student Aid Website.

 Federal Perkins Loan: Recipients of the Federal Perkins Loan program are required to complete exit counseling with the Perkins Loan Office on campus.
 For more information, contact Bill Peterson via email or call 651-962-6610.